Company: Infinity Language Services Ltd

 Job title: Linguist

-Charlotte Dutton moved to the Isle of Man after years of studying and living foreign languages to set up her own business Infinity Language Services, offering a range of services from teaching languages to a full range of translation services to individuals and businesses.
+Charlotte Dutton moved to the Isle of Man in 2014 and, after years of studying and working with foreign languages, decided to set up her own business Infinity Languages in 2017.
+The company offers group and private language tuition and a full range of translation services to individuals and businesses.

 My first encounter with foreign languages was when I was at school studying German and French.
 I grew up and was educated in the UK in Manchester.
 I really enjoyed learning languages so pursued both French and German together at A Level.
-I was inspired by learning about international relations and politics in school, but also really enjoyed other subjects such as sciences.
+I was interested in international relations and politics in school, but also really enjoyed other subjects such as sciences.

 Life on the Isle of Man

 It was my partner who ultimately brought me over to the Island.
-I was familiar with the place but never knew much about it before we moved.
-He had lived on and off the Island for 20+ years before we met.
-After a year together, he was offered a job here and I decided to move with him!
-We were living in London at the time where it’s very expensive and doesn’t offer a great quality of life, so I was open to exploring somewhere else.
+I was familiar with the Isle of Man but I didn’t know much about it before I moved.
+He had lived on and off the Island for 20+ years and had recently settled back on the Island when we met.
+After a year together, I decided to move in with him.
+I was living in London at the time which was expensive and didn’t offer a great work-life balance, so I was open to exploring somewhere else.

-The highlights of living here definitely show the better lifestyle you can have when you get out of the city.
-You’re never truly far from home so you can’t complain about the commute – there’s never much traffic to navigate through!
-The shorter commute helps significantly to the work and life balance.
-The fresh outdoors is stunning too.
-I never imagined myself to be a country girl, but we recently got a puppy and started to love going outside and exploring together.
+The advantages of living here highlight the better lifestyle you can have when you get out of the city.
+You’re never truly far from home so you can’t complain about the commute, and there’s never much traffic to navigate through!
+The shorter commute helps significantly with the work-life balance.
+The countryside is stunning too.
+I never imagined myself to be a country girl, but we got a puppy earlier this year and now love going for long walks and exploring together.

 Being a linguist on the Isle of Man

-My mum has been encouraging of me to keep educating myself and gaining further qualifications.
-She’s worked hard for her career and even somehow completed her bachelor's degree whilst working full time and looking after my brother and I – she’s a fantastic role model proving that you can do anything if you know how to organise your time.
+My mum has always encouraged me to keep educating myself and gain further qualifications.
+She’s worked hard for her career and even somehow completed her bachelor’s and master’s degrees whilst working full time and looking after my brother and I – she’s a fantastic role model proving that you can do anything if you know how to organise your time.